MarkMindCkm/obsidian-markmind/README.md

 ## PDF annotate

 - highlight text
-- rectangular annotate
+- area annotate
 - relate mind map node and annotate

 ### How to use pdf annotate
 > You need download pdf js plugin ,Open setting tab  to set up pdf plugin path , for example:D:plugins/pdfjs , It is a absolute path